aujxn/set_game_simulator/README.md

 cargo run --release
 ```

-And if you would like to generate the plotly graphs create and activate a python virtual environment and get the required libraries.
+And if you would like to generate the plotly graphs, create and activate a python virtual environment and get the required libraries.
 ```bash
 python3 -m venv venv
 source ./venv/bin/activate